 I ended up disappointed with Prometheus.
 It is a film of great potential, great build-up, it arrays the design and hardware, creates epic mystery.
 There are a good many aspects to it great production design, top drawer effects, fine casting.
 This works well for its first half but it in the end reveals itself as an empty hand of cards half-baked von Danikenism and an eventual settling for rehashing Alien in ways that leave all of its promise up in the air and unfulfilled.
 I expected more from Ridley Scotts return to genre material and especially to the Alien franchise.

-Ridley Scott has also produced the erotic horror anthology series for cable tv The Hunger (1997), the psycho black comedy Clay Pigeons (1998), the historic Tristan + Isolde (2006), the tv mini-series remake of The Andromeda Strain (2008), the heart transplant horror film Tell-Tale (2009), the tv mini-series remake of Coma (2012), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the horror film Stoker (2013), the web series Halo Nightfall (2014), Child 44 (2015) about the hunt for a serial killer in Stalinist Russia, the dystopian sf film Equals (2015), the tv series adaptation of The Man in the High Castle (2015 ) and the artificial intelligence film Morgan (2016) and the Found Footage UFO film Phoenix Forgotten (2017) and the Arctic horror tv mini-series The Terror (2018).
+Ridley Scott has also produced the erotic horror anthology series for cable tv The Hunger (1997), the psycho black comedy Clay Pigeons (1998), the historic Tristan + Isolde (2006), the tv mini-series remake of The Andromeda Strain (2008), the heart transplant horror film Tell-Tale (2009), the tv mini-series remake of Coma (2012), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the horror film Stoker (2013), the web series Halo Nightfall (2014), Child 44 (2015) about the hunt for a serial killer in Stalinist Russia, the dystopian sf film Equals (2015), the tv series adaptation of The Man in the High Castle (2015 ), the artificial intelligence film Morgan (2016) and the Found Footage UFO film Phoenix Forgotten (2017) and the Arctic horror tv mini-series The Terror (2018).

 (Nominee for Best Supporting Actor (Michael Fassbender) and Best Special Effects at this sites Best of 2012 Awards).